KoenZomers/RingApi/README.md

 ## Version History

+0.3.1.0 - released August 9, 2019

+- Changed the implementation of GetDoorbotsHistory(int limit) so that it will return as many items as you request, instead of just a maximum of 100 items, even if you would provide a higher number.
+Discussed in [issue #2](https://github.com/KoenZomers/RingApi/issues/2).

 0.3.0.1 - released March 2, 2019

 - Added optional int parameter to GetDoorbotsHistory which allows setting a specific number of history items that should be returned.
 If you don't provide a number, it will default to the Ring default of the most recent 20 items